-What’s the difference?
-Mold or mould are just alternate versions of the same word.
+What’s the difference between mold and mould?
+They are just alternate versions of the same word.

-What does mold mean?
+What does mold or mould mean?
 As a noun it can refer to fungi or a vessel/container for liquified material, or as a verb, it can refer to the action of influencing something.

-When to use mold vs mould: The United States uses mold, whereas the UK community, along with most other English speaking countries, uses mould.
+When to use mould vs mold: The United States uses mold, whereas the UK community, along with most other English speaking countries, uses mould.

-How to remember which one to use: Apply the same rules as you would for the word color vs colour.
+How to remember whether to use mold or mould: Apply the same rules as you would for the word color vs colour.